collective/bda.plone.finder/README.txt

 Restrictions
 ============

-Currently only Archetypes based content can be browsed.
-Dexterity is not supported yet due to missing UID indexing in portal_catalog.
-This will be changed in future when ``plone.uuid`` is available and an indexable attribute can hook missing information.
+If you want to browse Dexterity contents, consider to provide a UID by your dexterity types in order to make them work with finder.

 Usage
 =====

-After installation you have a link named 'Finder' in the document actions.
+After installation you have a link named 'Finder' at the top right of your plone site.
+This link is provided by a viewlet and is positioned absolute.
+Use CSS of your theme to put it wherever you like.

 The finder gets displayed with focus on triggering context by clicking this link.